xgigil/MPDO-Locational-Clearance-System/README.md

 - [ ] Personnel Side
   - [ ] Records Staff
       - [ ] View Application
-          - [ ] Segregated based on Status (Pending, Notice to Comply, Under Review, Accepted, Rejected)
+          - [ ] Segregated based on Status (Pending, Notice to Comply, Pending Payment, Under Review, Accepted, Rejected)
-              - [ ] Pending - For those that were just were just submitted.
+              - [ ] Pending - For those that were just were just submitted and whose document completion were not checked.
               - [ ] Notice to Comply - For those that are lacking or have submitted the wrong Documents.
                   - [ ] Indicate which Document needs to be Uploaded (must be marked, before submitting Notice to Comply.
               - [ ] Under Review - For those that are going through the rest of the application process.